 Financial Aid Satisfactory Academic Progress (SAP) Policy

 Federal and state regulations require that students receiving financial aid make satisfactory academic progress (SAP) in their degree or certificate program.
-There are three components, or standards of progress: grade point average (GPA), completion rate or progress towards a degree, and maximum timeframe.
-A student must be maintaining all three standards to continue receiving financial assistance.
+There are three components, or standards of progress: grade point average (GPA), completion rate or progress towards a degree, and maximum time frame.
+A student must maintain all three standards to continue receiving financial assistance.
 These requirements are considered separate from the academic requirements a student must maintain to remain as a degree student at Massasoit.

 1. Completion Rate/Pace